recent posts

 Key Differences Between SQLAlchemy and Django ORM

-• Framework Dependency: Django ORM is tightly coupled with the Django framework, whereas SQLAlchemy is framework-agnostic.
+• Framework Dependency: Django ORM is tied to the Django framework, whereas SQLAlchemy is framework-agnostic.

 Best Practices for Using ORMs